 - Exploring aspects of sexuality and relationships

-The development of behaviour self-management is an essential element in each student’s programme.
-Students work with staff to formulate their behaviour support plan, which enables them to become more independent.
+We promote the development of behaviour self-management as an essential component of learners’ programmes.
+Learners work with staff to formulate their own behaviour support plans, enabling them to become more independent.
 Interventions are always positive, sensitive and individualised.
-There is clear evidence of exceptional student achievement in this area.
-All staff are trained in non-aversive approaches to working with students with challenging behaviour.
+There is clear evidence of exceptional learner achievement in this area.
+All staff are trained in non-aversive approaches to working with learners with challenging behaviour.

-The College teaches social communication skills within formal classroom-based sessions and includes speaking and listening themes like, ‘conversational skills’, ‘social rules’ and ‘relationships’.
+The College teaches social communication skills within classroom-based sessions and includes speaking and listening themes such as, ‘conversational skills’, ‘social rules’ and ‘relationships’.

-These skills can be further extended and developed in a range of more informal settings such as social, leisure and community environments.
-We encourage the use of mobile technology as a communication aid and learning tool, recognising the importance of functional communication in order to help students self-manage their lives and/or behaviour.
+These skills are further extended and developed in a range of more informal settings such as social, leisure and community environments.
+We encourage the use of mobile technology as a communication aid and learning tool, recognising the importance of functional communication to help learners self-manage their lives and/or behaviour.